pdf-association/arlington-pdf-model/TestGrammar/README.md

 * able to report PDF object number for objects that are not direct - **this is a limiting factor for some PDF SDKs!**
 * not confuse values, such as integer and real numbers, so that they are expressed exactly as they appear in a PDF file - **this is a limiting factor for some PDF SDKs!**
 * return the **raw** bytes from the PDF file for PDF name and string objects, including empty names ("`/`") - **this is a limiting factor for some PDF SDKs!**
-* not do any PDF version based processing while parsing
+* not do any PDF version-based processing while parsing
 * report if a string object was expressed as a hex string - **this is a limiting factor for some PDF SDKs!**
     - PDFix added support in v6.19.0
 * allow processing of the PDF DOM even if an unsupported encryption algorithm is present (since only strings and streams are encrypted, PDF dictionaries and arrays can still be processed!) - **this is a limiting factor for some PDF SDKs!**